16th Guards Rifle Division: Into Western Russia

 On August 15, both the 16th Guards Corps and the 16th Guards Division were among the units recognized by the Supreme High Command for their roles in the liberation of Karachev, and the division was one of four that were awarded its name as an honorific.
-As early as mid-July the main forces of Western Front were preparing for its summer offensive, Operation Suvorov, the timing of which depended in part on the progress of 11th Guards Army in Kutuzov.
-Ideally the right flank of Army Group Center would be destabilized and in retreat after evacuating the Oryol salient, but in the event it consolidated along the Hagen line at its base.
+As early as mid-July, the main forces of the Western Front were preparing for its summer offensive, Operation Suvorov, the timing of which depended in part on the progress of 11th Guards Army in Kutuzov.
+Ideally, the right flank of Army Group Center would be destabilized and in retreat after evacuating the Oryol salient, but in the event it consolidated along the Hagen line at its base.

 On July 30, the 11th Guards Army was transferred to Bryansk Front and advanced towards the Front's namesake city through August and September.
-On September 1 General Shafranov handed his command over to Major General Efim Vasilevich Ryzhikov.
+On September 1, General Shafranov handed his command over to Major General Efim Vasilevich Ryzhikov.
 When the Front was disbanded on October 10, the Army accompanied its headquarters northwest to the area east of Velikiye Luki.
-The headquarters was used to establish Baltic Front (2nd Baltic Front as of October 20) and the Army remained under its command.
-At noon on November 18, the Army was reassigned to 1st Baltic Front.
-Given the complex situation in the Nevel region, where the 3rd and 4th Shock Armies had carved out a large salient behind the lines of German 16th Army (Army Group North) and 3rd Panzer Army (Army Group Center), Colonel General Bagramyan, who now commanded the Front, planned an attack along the Gorodok–Vitebsk axis with 11th Guards Army.
-Five divisions were concentrated on an 8 km sector with 16th and 36th Guards Rifle Corps delivering the main attack.
+The headquarters was used to establish the Baltic Front (2nd Baltic Front as of October 20), and the Army remained under its command.
+At noon on November 18, the Army was reassigned to the 1st Baltic Front.

+Given the complex situation in the Nevel region, where the 3rd and 4th Shock Armies had carved out a large salient behind the lines of the German 16th Army (Army Group North) and the 3rd Panzer Army (Army Group Center), Colonel General Bagramyan, who now commanded the Front, planned an attack along the Gorodok–Vitebsk axis with the 11th Guards Army.
+Five divisions were concentrated on an 8 km sector with the 16th and 36th Guards Rifle Corps delivering the main attack.
 The 16th Guards Corps had two divisions in first echelon and one in the second.
-In the event the STAVKA delayed the start of the offensive until November 26, but an unseasonal thaw forced a further delay into early December.
+In the event, the STAVKA delayed the start of the offensive until November 26, but an unseasonal thaw forced a further delay into early December.